Return of the Spider Plant

 Plants vary in their need for water.
 If in doubt, under-water rather than over-water.
 Wilting through a lack of water is reversible; root rot caused by waterlogging may not be.

-Hanging and trailing plants are also in vogue.
+Hanging and trailing plants are also bang on trend.
 ‘If you don’t want to take up floor space, these are a great way to bring greenery into your home,’ says Alice.
 ‘Place them in corners, near windows or on shelving units.’

 Good plants for trailing include the spider plant; rhipsalis, which has pencil-thin stems like green hair; heart-leaf philodendron; and Ceropegia woodii, with heart-shaped leaves that grow in a string like a natural necklace.

 Finally, let’s not forget the dual pleasures of growing plants on a sunny kitchen windowsill to spice up your cooking.
 ‘Chilli plants are so easy to grow from seed,’ says Stephanie.
-And the bright red peppers against the dark green leaves is a sight to savour.
+And the bright red peppers against the dark green leaves add a burst of colour.

 Need more inspiration?